karabayse/edabit/README.md

 * Reverse and capitalize
 * Volume of a pizza
 * Calculate the profit
 * Array of consecutive numbers
+* Date format conversion